taoensso/tower/README.md

 ### Translation

 The `make-t` fn handles translations.
-You give it a config map which includes your dictionary, and get back a `(fn [locale k-or-ks & fmt-args])`:
+You give it a config map which includes your dictionary, and get back a `(fn [locale-or-locales k-or-ks & fmt-args])`:

 ```clojure
 (def my-tconfig